 As stated at the Chromium Project website “The goal of this proposal is to more clearly display to users that HTTP provides no data security.“

-In January 2017, Chrome began gently cautioning users about plain old http websites by way of the information symbol to the left of the URL.
+In January 2017, Chrome began gently cautioning users about plain old http websites. 👋

-Clicking this symbol reveals the message, “Your connection to this site is not secure”.
+Clicking the symbol reveals the message, “Your connection to this site is not secure”.

 Eventually, users will begin seeing a warning symbol for http sites that have not switched over to https.